amor71/LiuAlgoTrader/README.md

 as well as comments and suggestions.
 Please check the Contribution section for further details.

+## See The Framework in Action

+LiuAlgoTrader comes equipped with powerful & user-friendly back-testing tool.

+[Watch a $4,000 daily profit](https://youtu.be/rVwFCbHsbIY)  back-testing session using LiuAlgoTrader out-of-the-box strategies.

 ## Quickstart

 Read the below, or use [the docker implementations](https://github.com/amor71/trade_deploy).